MichaelHancock/Orbit-Calculator/README.md

 # Orbit-Calculator
-Simple orbital calculations in a haskell program
+Simple orbital calculations in a haskell module

 ### Supported functions